amyschmid/Halophilic_histone_binding/Bindingfeatures/README.md

 Takes a peak list and finds the centre of each peak.
 Then detrermines if this centre lies within a coding region (as determined by NCBI protein table, saved as excel file), or not.

-Library dependencies:
+Input dependency: TableS2_HstA_curated_peaklist.xlsx
-installr, readxl, openxlsx
+Library dependencies: installr_0.23.2, readxl_1.3.1, openxlsx_4.2.4

 # Peaklocation_newplot.Rmd